thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/1. Get Set Up/fire-app-builder-download-and-build.md

 4. Expand **Support Repository** and select the following:
     * Android Support Repository
     * Google Repository

-After selecting the check boxes, click the **Apply** button.
+5. After selecting the check boxes, click the **Apply** button.

-## 4. Open the Sample App {#openFireAppBuilder}
+## Step 4.
+Open the Sample App {#openFireAppBuilder}

-{% include warning.html content="Allow about 30-40 minutes for Android Studio to download and build the app the first time." %}
+{% include warning.html content="In this section, you must allow about 30-40 minutes for Android Studio to download and build the app the first time." %}

 In this step, you will open the "Application" project from Fire App Builder in Android Studio and build the app: